-- (a) Prior to the dispensing of EPC and in addition to the requirements stipulated in Rule 2.7 with respect to the dispensing of medicine, the following information must be obtained and signed personally by the person requiring EPC: - (i) certainty that the patient does not wish to become pregnant; - (ii) date of the last menstrual cycle of the person to rule out potential current pregnancy; - (iii) the time that has elapsed since unprotected intercourse occurred; and - (iv) whether the patient has been a victim of sexual assault. - (b) Prior to the dispensing of EPC, the person requiring EPC should be counselled with respect to: - (i) the purpose and intention of EPC; - (ii) the potential effects that EPC may have on her menstrual cycle and bleeding pattern; - (iii) current contraceptive use, where applicable; - (iv) potential risks, other than unwanted pregnancy, involved in having unprotected sex, i.e. STIs; - (v) the likelihood that EPC may not be effective; - (vi) pregnancy testing; - (vii) what to do in the case of vomiting within 2 hours after EPC administration; and - (viii) the benefits of continued, daily oral contraceptives and other methods of contraception. - (c) In cases where the pharmacist that is providing the service suspects any complication, whether based on the answers obtained on the aspects stipulated in 6.3 (a) above or otherwise, a person requiring EPC should be referred to a medical practitioner. - (d) If the pharmacist becomes aware that a child has been physically harmed, sexually abused, assaulted, or exploited by another person, the pharmacist must report these circumstances to the appropriate local authority.
+- (a) Prior to the dispensing of EPC and in addition to the requirements stipulated in Rule 2.7 Minimum standards for the dispensing of medicine or scheduled substances on the prescription of an authorised prescriber of the Rules relating to Good Pharmacy Practice with respect to the dispensing of medicine, the following information must be obtained and signed personally by the person requiring EPC: - (i) certainty that the patient does not wish to become pregnant; - (ii) date of the last menstrual cycle of the person to rule out potential current pregnancy; - (iii) the time that has elapsed since unprotected intercourse occurred; and - (iv) whether the patient has been a victim of sexual assault. - (b) Prior to the dispensing of EPC, the person requiring EPC should be counselled with respect to: - (i) the purpose and intention of EPC; - (ii) the potential effects that EPC may have on her menstrual cycle and bleeding pattern; - (iii) current contraceptive use, where applicable; - (iv) potential risks, other than unwanted pregnancy, involved in having unprotected sex, i.e. STIs; - (v) the likelihood that EPC may not be effective; - (vi) pregnancy testing; - (vii) what to do in the case of vomiting within two (2) hours after EPC administration; and - (viii) the benefits of continued, daily oral contraceptives and other methods of contraception. - (c) In cases where the pharmacist that is providing the service suspects any complication, whether based on the answers obtained on the aspects stipulated in 6.3(a) above or otherwise, a person requiring EPC should be referred to a medical practitioner.

+(d) If the pharmacist becomes aware that a child has been physically harmed, sexually abused, assaulted or exploited by another person, the pharmacist must report these circumstances to the appropriate local authority.

-- (a) A verbal, in-person request for access to EPC is regarded as consent. - (b) Under no circumstances may consent for EPC be provided by a person other than the person for whom the EPC is intended. - (c) EPC may only be dispensed to a person for whom such intervention is intended.
+- (a) A verbal request for access to EPC is regarded as consent. - (b) Under no circumstances may consent for EPC be provided by a person other than the person for whom the EPC is intended. - (c) EPC may only be dispensed to a person for whom such intervention is intended.

-7. FAMILY PLANNING (AND HORMONAL CONTRACEPTION)
+7. FAMILY PLANNING (INCLUDING HORMONAL CONTRACEPTION)

 Family planning addresses the ability of individuals and couples to anticipate and attain their desired number of children and the spacing and timing of their births.
-This can be achieved through various means, including natural pregnancy planning, and through the use of hormonal and non-hormonal contraceptive and contragestive methods.
+This can be achieved through various means, including natural pregnancy planning, and the use of hormonal and non-hormonal contraceptive and contragestive methods.
 Hormonal contraceptives may be supplied in accordance with the provisions of the Medicines and Related Substances Act, 101 of 1965.
 Further, pharmacists can administer injectable contraceptives if the pharmacist is competent in injection techniques.